A correlated pseudo-marginal approach to doubly intractable problems: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) methods \citep[see, e.g.,][for an overview] {brooks2011handbook} sample from the posterior distribution without evaluating the normalising constant, also known as the marginal likelihood.
-However, in some settings, the likelihood function itself contains an additional normalising constant that depends on the model parameters and the resulting so-called doubly intractable posterior distribution falls outside the standard MCMC framework.
+Markov chain Monte Carlo (MCMC) methods \citep[see, e.g.,][for an overview] {brooks2011handbook} sample from a posterior distribution without evaluating its normalising constant, also known as the marginal likelihood.
+However, in some settings, the likelihood function itself contains an additional normalising constant that depends on the model parameters, and the resulting so-called doubly intractable posterior distribution falls outside the standard MCMC framework.
 To distinguish these normalisation quantities, we refer to the first as a normalising constant and the latter as a normalising function.
-Many well-known models have doubly intractable posteriors, such as the exponential random graph models for social networks \citep{hunter2006inference} and non-Gaussian Markov random field models in spatial statistics, including the Ising model and its variants \citep{lenz1920beitrvsge,ising1925beitrag, hughes2011autologistic}.
+Many well-known models give rise to doubly intractable posteriors, such as the exponential random graph models for social networks \citep{hunter2006inference} and non-Gaussian Markov random field models in spatial statistics, including the Ising model and its variants \citep{lenz1920beitrvsge,ising1925beitrag, hughes2011autologistic}.
+Doubly intractable models are recognised as among the most challenging problems in statistics, as they involve an intractable likelihood and also make it difficult to simulate from the model for fixed parameter values \citep{rudolf2024perturbations}.